IgorKiso/CompStak/README.md

 I used EXPLAIN ANALYZE to identify performance bottlenecks and full table scans in the query.
 To improve performance, I created indexes on the relevant columns and implemented a materialized view.
-The task did not specify data modeling, which could have further optimized performance through denormalization.
+The task did not specify data modeling, which could have further optimized performance through denormalization, partitionig...
 Therefore, I focused on indexing and materialized views.
 Additionally, I created and populated the database with test data to evaluate performance.
 I used a PL/pgSQL block to compare the performance of the original query, the query after creating indexes, and the query after implementing the materialized view and its index.